 2. Losing the Recovery Seed

 If you’re planning on storing your bitcoin or cryptocurrencies long term, backing up your recovery seed safely and accurately is heavily recommended.
 Back them up as soon as possible to prevent future problems when something unfortunate happens to your device.
 Don’t be a victim of the “I can do it later” excuse.
+Again, store your recovery seed non-digitally.
+On a piece of paper or a CryptoSteel.

 3. Leaving Funds on Exchanges